c4-project/c4t/cmd/c4t-mach/README.md

 # NAME

-c4t-mach - runs the machine-dependent phase of an ACT test
+c4t-mach - runs the machine-dependent phase of a C4 test

 # SYNOPSIS